 Our decision to admit you to the B.Mus. program will be based solely on your B.Mus. audition and your academic record.
 All students intending to take music theory courses must complete the placement assessment.

-How will the results of my placement test be used?
+How will the results of my placement assessment be used?

-What if I don’t pass the theory and ear-training placement test?
+What if I don’t do well on the theory and ear-training placement assessment?

 What if I already know music theory rudiments?